 - Drink plenty of fluids.

 - You can begin to brush your teeth after the second day, but do not brush the surgery area as you may remove any blood clots.

 - Take the drugs prescribed by your doctor for pain and swelling.

 - Call the doctor if you experience a fever, or your swelling and pain don’t improve.

 - Do not drink through a straw.
 The sucking force may dislodge the blood clots which help your mouth heal.

 - Do not rinse your mouth out too vigorously.

 - Do not eat crunchy, hard, or sticky foods.

 - Do not smoke as it slows down healing.

 Wisdom tooth removal is a common procedure and at Buckingham Dental we have one of the best oral surgeons in Austin on staff.
-Don’t suffer with the pain associated with wisdom teeth, call or contact us today and ask about our wisdom tooth removal and Dr. Duong.
+Don’t suffer with the pain associated with wisdom teeth, call or contact us today and ask about our wisdom tooth removal and Dr. Burden.